aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

     print(f'\nThe solution converged after {iter} iterations')
 ```

 The number of iterations was indeed cut by approximately a factor of $2$.
-We can even compare how the `l2_dif` decrease during the iteration procedure and compare the output with the Jacobi method:
+We can even compare how `l2_diff` decreases during the iteration procedure and compare the output with the Jacobi method:

 ```{code-cell} ipython3
 fig, ax = plt.subplots(figsize=(10,5))